mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 Each time the creature takes damage (except from this spell's effects), they can repeat their saving throw, ending the cursed condition on a success.
 You can additionally choose to end the curse by using a Magic action to dismiss the spell.

-**At Higher Levels.** When you cast this spell at level 7 or higher, the duration increases to 1 day at level 7, 30 days at level 8, or 1 year at level 9, and the Psychic damage dealt when the creature can see you increases by 1d10 for each additional spell level.
+_**Using a Higher-Level Spell Slot.**_ When you cast this spell at level 7 or higher, the duration increases to 1 day at level 7, 30 days at level 8, or 1 year at level 9, and the Psychic damage dealt when the creature can see you increases by 1d10 for each additional spell level.
 Additionally, when you cast this spell at level 8 or higher, the creature can no longer repeat their saving throws when they take damage.

 ### _The Royal Decree_